philipnightwolf/nexmo-developer/_tutorials/client-sdk/show-message-history-ip-messaging.md

 You want your users to see all the messages in the Conversation.
 You can achieve this by handling the Conversation’s getEvents method (to retrieve messages sent and received before the current session started) and its text event (which alerts your application when a user sends a message).

-Your application must inspect the event data sent to each handler to determine the message's sender and content and then append it to the list of messages.
+Your application can retrieve the message detail from the event data sent to each handler and add it to the list of messages.

 In this example, you will use the identity of the user to distinguish between messages sent by them and those received from other users by displaying them in a different color.
 Create an `addMessage` function for this, by adding the following code to the bottom of `chat.js`: